GrHalbgott/Fossgis21-22_GroupProjectTRNK/Additional info/specifics.md

 If you have problems with extracting your roi from the shapefiles one possible solution could be to change some options in the model:

 1. Take a look at the shapefiles in your folder from <a href="gadm.org/country">gadm.org</a>.
 There are different administrative levels and they are different in every country.
-The highest number usually has the lowest admin level (like towns).
+The highest number usually has the lowest admin level (like towns) and includes all other admin levels as well.
+It makes sense if you think about it: every smaller/lower admin level is included in a larger/higher admin level.
-2. If you want to extract a roi from one of the shapefiles, you have to look which shapefile you would need.
-A city in Germany for example can be found in level 3, a town in level 4 and a Landkreis also in level 3.
+2. If you want to extract a roi from one of the shapefiles, you have to look exactly which shapefile you would need.
+A city in Germany for example can be found in level 3 and a town in level 4.
+A Landkreis/larger region can be found in level 3 but also in level 4, because all smaller towns are included in that region.
 So it strongly depends on the admin level which shapefile you would need.
+We recommend using the shapefile with the highest number (can be quite large).
-3. If you know which shapefile you need and it is not level 3, you have to change some options in the model:
+3. If you know which shapefile you need and it is not level 3, change the input parameter "Column name" to the number you need.
+4. If that also doesn't work look closely how the roi is written in the shapefile - maybe it has special characters in it?
+We recommend to copy paste the value from the shapefile into the model as the input parameter for "Name of your roi"
+5. And if that also doesn't work feel free to ask us on the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/discussions">Discussions</a> section of this repository so we can help you to get the model to run.
+We would be glad to help you!

 </details>